shelovestechy/powershell-playground/README.md

-# PowerShell Playground
+PowerShell Playground

 A personal learning playground and a growing PowerShell handbook.

-This repository is where I build my own understanding of PowerShell from the ground up.
-I collect notes, experiments, small scripts, and patterns that have proven useful — or at least educational — in real IT work.

-This is not just a place to “try things”, but an attempt to assemble a coherent personal reference: how PowerShell works, why it works that way, and how it can be used sensibly in day-to-day scenarios.

-Some things will be rough, rewritten, or replaced over time.
-That is intentional.

-## What this repo is
-- My personal PowerShell handbook in the making
-- A collection of study notes, small experiments, and practical examples
-- A place to test ideas safely and see what actually happens
-- Gradually shifting toward identity, access, and M365-related use cases

-## What this repo is not
-- A polished production-ready module
-- A copy-paste script dump
-- A step-by-step course or tutorial series

-This repository reflects learning in progress.

-## Principles
-- Prefer objects over text
-- Try to understand what actually happens under the hood
-- Make scripts safe to re-run where possible
-- Fail clearly instead of silently
-- Write things down so future-me doesn’t have to rediscover them

-## Structure
-- `01-fundamentals/`
-  Core PowerShell concepts, explored slowly and deliberately

-- `02-automation-patterns/`
-  Reusable patterns (logging, config, error handling, etc.)

-- `03-identity-m365/`
-  Identity and access–related experiments and notes

-- `04-tools/`
-  Small helper tools and entry scripts

-- `99-snippets/`
-  Short notes, reminders, and one-liners

-- `docs/`
-  Supporting notes and longer explanations

-## Language note
-Parts of this repository are written in Finnish.
-This is intentional — some notes are meant for personal clarity rather than external polish.

-## Status
-Active learning repository.
-Content evolves as understanding deepens.
+This repo is where I build my understanding of PowerShell from the ground up.
+I keep notes, small experiments, rough scripts, and patterns that come up in real IT work.

+This is not a place to “try random things”.
+The point is to slowly understand how PowerShell actually works — what’s happening under the hood, why things behave the way they do, and how to use it without guessing.

+Some parts are messy.
+Some will be rewritten later.
+That’s expected.

+How I learn (and why this looks the way it does)

+I focus on foundations first.
+I want to understand systems from the roots, through the trunk, and out to the branches — not just grab shiny one-liners without knowing what holds them up.

+The main books guiding this learning path:

+PowerShell in a Month of Lunches

+PowerShell 101

+This repository is my sandbox alongside that work.
+I break things, test assumptions, write things down, and come back later to see what actually stuck.

+If some notes or scripts read like someone learning to walk — that’s because I am.
+This repo is about building real understanding, not polishing an image.

+What this repo is

+A personal PowerShell handbook in progress

+Notes and experiments made while learning and working

+A safe place to test ideas and see real behavior

+Slowly moving toward identity, access, and M365-related use cases

+What this repo is not

+A polished production module

+A copy-paste script collection

+A tutorial or course replacement

+This is learning in public, on purpose.

+Principles I try to follow

+Objects over text

+Understand before optimizing

+Scripts should survive being run twice

+Errors should be visible, not hidden

+Write things down so future-me doesn’t have to relearn them

+Structure

+01-fundamentals/
+Core PowerShell concepts, taken slow and built properly

+02-automation-patterns/
+Reusable ideas (logging, config, error handling)

+03-identity-m365/
+Identity, access, and M365-related notes and experiments

+04-tools/
+Small helper scripts and entry points

+99-snippets/
+One-liners, reminders, rough ideas

+docs/
+Longer notes and explanations

+Language note

+Some parts are written in Finnish.
+That’s intentional — clarity for me comes before polish for others.

+Status

+Active learning repo.
+Content changes as understanding improves.